Joshua Meyer at the BYU Museum of Art

 December 2022

-“Eight Approaches” debuted in full at the MFA Boston!
-The paintings were featured as the centerpiece of the Museum’s Chanukah celebration with JArts and CJP.
-If you read my recent essay “My Guston” you probably already have a sense of what a powerful juxtaposition it will be for my work to be hanging in the same museum just after Guston’s exhibit.
+“Eight Approaches” debut in full at the MFA Boston!
+The paintings are featured as the centerpiece of the Museum’s Chanukah celebration with JArts and CJP.
+If you read my recent essay “My Guston” you probably already have a sense of what a powerful juxtaposition it is for my work to be hanging in the same museum as Philip Guston’s exhibit.
 I am thrilled to put these paintings in dialogue with the community and with the artists of the MFA.

 “Eight Approaches” at Hebrew College, Boston